Improved Bounds For Some Asymptotic Formulas for Counting Words in Shift Spaces: Spectral Analysis of Transfer Operator

 and $i_{[\omega]}(...)S_nf(\omega...) \in C^{0,\alpha}(E_A^{\mathbb{N}},\mathbb{C})$, thus since $i_{[\omega]}$ is a constant function of $s$ problem boils down to holomorphy of the function $s \mapsto \exp(s\mathcal{T})$ for $\mathcal{T} \in C^{0,\alpha}(E_A^{\mathbb{N}},\mathbb{C})$, and this is clearly holomorphic.\\ Thus the map $s \mapsto \mathcal{F}_{\omega,s}$ defines a holomorphic $\mathfrak{B}$-valued function on the right half plane $\Gamma^+$.
 Now because for $s \in \Gamma^{+}$, $\operatorname{Re}(s)f$ admits Gibbs state, $\mathfrak{B}$-valued function

 converges and so is holomorphic on $\Gamma ^+$. \end{proof} \begin{proposition} The spectral radius of $\mathcal{L}_s$ is at most $e^{P(x)}$ and $r_{\text{ess}}(\mathcal{L}_s)<e^{P(x)}$. \end{proposition} \begin{proof} For the case $E$ is finite we just refer to \cite[~ p.
 140]{P-RPF}.
-Assuming $E$ is infinite, the former part is a straight-forward consequence of Ionescu Tulcea-Marinescu inequality (also known as Lasota-Yorke type inequality) shown in \citep[p.
+Assuming $E$ is infinite, the former part is a straightforward consequence of Doeblin inequality (also known as Ionescu Tulcea-Marinescu inequality or Lasota-Yorke inequality) shown in \citep[p.
 32]{MU}:

 which leaves

 First for every $\omega \in E_A^*$ choose $\hat{\omega} \in [\omega]$ arbitrarily.
 Then for every $n\geq 1$ consider the operator $\mathcal{E}_n$ on $C^{0,\alpha}(E_A^{\mathbb{N}},\mathbb{C})$ defined by: